(A) Fence wire products. Rolls of fence wire products shall be sold by:

-(W) Sand, rock, gravel, stone, paving stone, and similar materials kept, offered, or exposed for sale in bulk must be sold as:
+(BB) Sand, rock, gravel, stone, paving stone, and similar materials kept, offered, or exposed for sale in bulk must be sold as:

 (1) Top-soil, fill dirt, aggregate or chipped rock, sand (including concrete and mortar sand), decomposed granite, landscape type rock, and cinders must be sold by the cubic meter or cubic yard or by weight.

 (2) Flagstone must be sold by weight.

 (3) Dimensional cut stone must be sold by square meter, square good, or weight.